-78 not to have purse or scrip.
+not to have purse or scrip.
 Jesus sent the missionaries out without "purse or scrip" in early New Testament times (Luke 10:4), meaning no money bag and no knapsack.
 They were to rely on the kindness of others to see to their needs.
 He now sends out the missionaries with the same charge, because "the laborer is worthy of his hire" (v.
-79).
+79, which comes from Luke 10:7; see also D&C 31:5).

-80 faithful in all things.
+faithful in all things.
 This verse makes great promises to those who are faithful in declaring the gospel: they will not be mentally or physically weary, and even the loss of a single hair will be noticed.
 They will neither go hungry nor thirsty.